 - Phase 1 (Pre-IWHC Pause) will include weekly sampling for four weeks prior to the IWHC pause.
-During each sampling event, surface water samples will be collected from the 11 core monitoring stations and reference station to evaluate dissolved copper concentrations leading up to the IWHC pause.
+During each sampling event, surface water samples will be collected from the 13 core monitoring stations and two reference stations to evaluate dissolved copper concentrations leading up to the IWHC pause.
 In addition, samples will be collected from the seven enhanced monitoring stations biweekly (i.e., every other week). - Phase 2 (IWHC Pause) will include weekly sampling for eight weeks during the IWHC pause.
-During each sampling event, surface water samples will be collected from the 11 core monitoring stations and reference station to evaluate dissolved copper concentrations during the IWHC pause.
-In addition, samples will be collected from the seven enhanced monitoring stations biweekly (i.e., every other week) to provide supplemental data at a higher resolution and allow for comparison between inner and outer marina stations. - Phase 3 (Post-IWHC Pause) will include weekly sampling for four weeks after the IWHC pause.
-During each sampling event, surface water samples will be collected from the 11 core monitoring stations and reference station to evaluate dissolved copper concentrations following the IWHC pause.
+During each sampling event, surface water samples will be collected from the 13 core monitoring stations and two reference stations to evaluate dissolved copper concentrations during the IWHC pause.
+In addition, samples will be collected from the seven enhanced monitoring stations biweekly (i.e., every other week) to provide supplemental data at a higher resolution and allow for comparison between inner and outer marina/channel stations. - Phase 3 (Post-IWHC Pause) will include weekly sampling for four weeks after the IWHC pause.
+During each sampling event, surface water samples will be collected from the 13 core monitoring stations and two reference stations to evaluate dissolved copper concentrations following the IWHC pause.
 In addition, samples will be collected from the seven enhanced monitoring stations biweekly (i.e., every other week).

 If possible, one storm event will be sampled at some point during the 16-week monitoring program.
-During this event, samples will be collected from three outfalls to evaluate concentrations of dissolved and total copper in storm water prior to discharge into SIYB, as well as the 11 core monitoring stations and reference station to assess the effects of storm water on dissolved and total copper concentrations in SIYB.
+During this event, samples will be collected from two outfalls (if practicable) to evaluate concentrations of dissolved and total copper in storm water prior to discharge into SIYB, as well as the 13 core monitoring stations and two reference stations to assess the effects of storm water on dissolved and total copper concentrations in SIYB.